 Tenants do not have to provide their landlords with any documentation or proof when they deliver the signed declaration.

 However, tenants might have to provide proof that they meet the CDC’s requirements if their landlord challenges the declaration in court.
-If a landlord proceeds with an eviction suit despite receiving the signed declaration, the court might require the tenant to provide supporting documentation that the CDC ban applies—for example, copies of applications to agencies for rent assistance or copies of the tenant’s 2019 income tax returns.
+If a landlord proceeds with an eviction suit despite receiving the signed declaration, the court might require the tenant to provide supporting documentation that the CDC ban applies—for example, copies of applications to agencies for rent assistance or copies of the tenant’s 2019 or 2020 income tax returns.

 All tenants who are seeking eviction protection should collect and retain copies of any documentation they can gather in support of their meeting the CDC’s requirements.